ShadaiF/osticket-prereqs/README.md

 </p>
 <p>
 1. Open this link that includes the <a href="https://drive.google.com/drive/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">  Installation Files </a> for osTicket. </p>
-2. Download "PHPManagerforIIS" then install to VM</p>
+2. Download "PHPManagerforIIS" and install to VM</p>
-3. Download "rewrite" then install to VM</p>
+3. Download "rewrite" and install to VM</p>
-4. Go to files under the C: folder create a new folder called PHP</p>
+4. Go to files under the <b>C:</b> folder create a new folder called "PHP"</p>
-5. Download PHP.zip and unzip in the created folder called PHP</p>
+5. Download "PHP.zip" and unzip in the folder you created: "PHP"</p>
-6. Download VC_redist and install</p>
+6. Download "VC_redist" and install</p>
-7. Download MySQL and install</p>
+7. Download "MySQL" and install</p>
 </p>
 <br />